Code-Institute-Submissions/getMyTattoo/README.md

 * address
 * city
 * country
-* profile picture (url)
+* profile picture (URL)
 * phone number
 * email
 * link to Facebook
 * link to Instagram
 * languages spoken
 * tattoo style
-* up to six images (url)
+* up to six images (URL)

-A button let the user save the profile.
+A button lets the user save the profile.

 ### Edit profile - only for tattoo artists

-This page takes the same layout of the “Add profile”, but instead of having empty fields it shows the values that the user already added before.
+This page takes the same layout of the “Add profile”, but instead of having empty fields, it shows the values that the user already added before.
 Clicking on the fields, the user can delete the content and type something new.
-At the bottom of the page there are two buttons: one allows the user to save the changes, the other one allows to cancel the changes without saving.
+At the bottom of the page, there are two buttons: one allows the user to save the changes, the other one allows to cancel the changes without saving.

 ![Edit Profile Mockup](static/documents/imagery/editmockup.png)